UCI-GDIM32-W25/in-class-activities-Huhrz/README.md

 ## W9

 ### Activity 1
+In this demo, ScriptableObjects are used to store different pieces of dialogue information.
+The example in the W9 dialogue scene shows that one ScriptableObject can reference other dialogue ScriptableObjects, which allows the system to create branching dialogue.
+This approach makes it easier to design conversations with multiple choices and different paths.
+A SelectOption method is added so that when a player chooses an option, it calls AdvanceDialogue() and loads the corresponding next dialogue based on that option.

 ### Activity 2
 Attendence: Allen Hu, Tiancheng Li, Yaokun Wan

 ### Activity 3
+When a player is playing our game, we found out that the player might have trouble finding the object to interact with.
+For example, we have a task that players have to drink coffee, but turns out that players have trouble finding which coffee they should interact with.
+We might need to guide the player on what they should do.
+Also, since our game is unfinished, we still need to test our tasks and dialogue system next week.

 ### Activity 4
 We have the core gameplay loop working, but we are still a little behind where we originally expected to be.
 A lot of time went into debugging and connecting systems like interaction, dialogue, and task flow instead of only building new content.
 This shows that our project scope was probably a bit too ambitious for the time we had.
 Going forward, we need to focus on finishing and polishing the main experience rather than adding too many extra features.